Gabriel-Benavidez/GroupChat/README.md

 ### Sending Messages
 1. Type your message in the text box at the bottom
 2. Press Enter or click Send
-3. Messages are automatically backed up to GitHub
+3. Messages are automatically stored in the local database

 ### Setting Your Username
 1. Click the "Username" button in the header area